tmacwill/understanding-computers/6-internet.markdown

 As an aside, this isn't the first (or last) time technology has outgrown existing infrastructure.
 Rumor has it that in 1981 Bill Gates was quoted as saying "640K of memory ought to be enough for anybody" to address concerns with memory limitations of an IBM computer.
 In the Internet's earliest days, thoughts of supporting over 4 billion interconnected devices probably weren't at the front of engineers' minds!

 So if we're running out of IP addresses, what can we do?
 After all, without an IP address, a device cannot be contacted by other devices connected to the Internet.
 One solution is to simply increase the size of IP addresses, which would increase the total number of available addresses.
 The 32-bit IP address is known as **IPv4**, which was released in the early 1980s.
 Now, a standard known as **IPv6** is starting to gain momentum.
 While an IPv4 address looks something like 60.254.153.16, an IPv6 address is instead a series of hexadecimal digits like 2001:0db8:85a3:0042:1000:8a2e:0370:7334.
 Hexadecimal, like binary, simply represents numbers using a different base; while binary uses base 2, hexadecimal uses base 16.
 Since we only have 10 different digits to work with, hexadecimal uses "a" to represent the number 11, "b" to represent 12, and so on until "f" represents 15.
 Each hexadecimal digit is 4 bits, so IPv6 addresses are 128 bits in length, which creates a total of 2<sup>128</sup> (or 3.4 &times; 10<sup>38</sup>) different addresses.
 To be precise, IPv6 allows 340,282,366,920,938,463,463,374,607,431,768,211,456 different IP addresses.
+For an always up-to-date count of how many IPv6 addresses are left in the world, check out [this website](http://samsclass.info/ipv6/exhaustion.htm).
 Assuming the world's population is about 7 billion people, that means we can have have 4.8 &times; 10<sup>28</sup> different IPv6 addresses _per person_.
 That's a whole lot of iPhones!
 Of course, the people behind IPv4 probably said something similar 30+ years ago...

 The adoption of IPv6 has been slow but steady.
 June 6, 2012 was dubbed World IPv6 Launch, and major Internet companies were encouraged to finally enable IPv6 support once and for all.
 The event was even advertised with the tagline "this time, it's for real."
 About a quarter of the world's top 500 sites have IPv6 enabled, and about [1% of Google users connect using IPv6](http://www.google.com/ipv6/statistics.html#tab=ipv6-adoption).
 However, Google does note that the number of IPv6 users has increased by a factor of 2 since last year, which is promising for IPv6 adoption.